TechGiovanni/Network-Architecture-and-Cyber-Security-Lab/README.md

 ### Pfsense-FW3 Setting up TCP & UDP Aliases and Firewall Rules to be able to access the internet on the LAN interface
 <p align="center">
 <img src="https://i.imgur.com/j6KCKA0.png"/>
+<p>Ref 7: Creating a TCP group of Ports called an Alias to use for convenience instead of having single Port rules.</p>
 <img src="https://i.imgur.com/cHjPxcT.png"/>
-<p>Ref 7: Creating a group of Ports called an Alias to use for convenience instead of having single Port rules.</p>
+<p>Ref 8: Creating a UDP group of Ports called an Alias to use for convenience instead of having single Port rules.</p>
 <img src="https://i.imgur.com/Kc23syW.png"/>
+<p>Ref 9: Using the Aliases in a firewall Rule to Allow Traffic on these ports</p>
 <img src="https://i.imgur.com/kjbqntR.png"/>
-<p>Ref 8: Using the Aliases in a firewall Rule to Allow Traffic on these ports</p>
+<p>Ref 10: Using the Aliases in a firewall Rule to Allow Traffic on these ports</p>
 <img src="https://i.imgur.com/BtdBC6y.png"/>
-<p>Ref 9: Creating a Rule to Allow ICMP Traffic (Echo Request, Echo Reply, Destination Unreachable, Time Exceeded and Parameter Problem on the LAN Interface </p>
+<p>Ref 11: Creating a Rule to Allow ICMP Traffic (Echo Request, Echo Reply, Destination Unreachable, Time Exceeded and Parameter Problem on the LAN Interface </p>
 <img src="https://i.imgur.com/4wFJqW9.png"/>
-<p>Ref 10: Setting a Rule to Reject ANY traffic that is not on the Allow Rules</p>
+<p>Ref 12: Setting a Rule to Reject ANY traffic that is not on the Allow Rules</p>
 </p>